跳到主要内容

 export class ConfigModule {

-static register(options): DynamicModule {
+static register(options: Record<string, any>): DynamicModule {

 return {